nicktehrany/website/website/content/IN4191 Notes/Lecture4.md

 ![OW-CCA](/images/IN4191/OW-CCA.png)

-As this notion ony provides a sense of fully breaking the encryption but not retrieving parts of the message, there are additional security classifications about how secure a message should be, such that the adversary cannot retrieve any information about the plaintext.
+As this notion only provides a sense of fully breaking the encryption but not retrieving parts of the message, there are additional security classifications about how secure a message should be, such that the adversary cannot retrieve any information about the plaintext.

 - **Perfect Security:** As was seen in earlier chapters, perfect security is when the adversary cannot gain any information about the message, by using a key with the same length as the plaintext.
 This is not used in practice as it is highly unpractical.
 - **Semantic Security:** Similar to perfect security but the run time of the adversary is bounded by a polynomial function of the underlying security parameter (i.e. the key size).